William and Kate to visit beachfront village on day two of Caribbean tour

 William and Kate spent around an hour chatting with Prime Minister Johnny Briceno and his wife Rosanna after arriving on Saturday for the start of an eight-day trip to mark the Queen’s Platinum Jubilee.

-The couple looked relaxed after their 11-hour long-haul trip from the UK and were welcomed by Belize’s Governor General Froya Tzalam as they stepped from the Voyager ministerial jet.
+The couple looked relaxed after their 11-hour long-haul trip from the UK and were welcomed by Belize’s Governor General Froyla Tzalam as they stepped from the Voyager ministerial jet.

 When the Cambridges met Belize’s prime minister and his wife around an hour later, William said: “It’s lovely to be here.”